aaronbembenek/making-formulog-fast/artifact/README.md

 You can also use LaTeX to build Table 2.
 These figures and table should look similar to what is presented in the paper, and the statistics in `stats.txt` should also roughly match the results in the paper.

-The experimental results we report in the paper (including raw output logs) are in the directory `paper-results/regular/`; we have already run the data analysis script to generate figures and statistics for them.
+The experimental results we report in the paper (including raw output logs) are in the directory `paper-results/regular/`; we have already run the data analysis script to generate figures and statistics for them (which you can compare against).

 One note about our data analysis script: it assumes that the reference Scuba implementation fails with an error on the `luindex` benchmark (which is what happened in our experiments).
 To see whether this holds in your experiments, run this command (on the server):